 The KOHO RoundUps feature is optional, but you should definitely use it!
 KOHO will round up your purchases to the nearest $1, $5, or $10 and that money will accrue in your RoundUps.

 Unlike PowerUps, this isn’t free cash.
 This is money you’ve put onto your KOHO card allocated a different way.
 However, it still feels like unexpected money, because you don’t even notice it taken from your KOHO Spendable.

 I round all my purchases on KOHO up to the nearest $5.
 This is a small enough amount that I don’t notice it taken from my Spendable.
 But it still accrues really fast!
 Like the KOHO PowerUps, I like to let my KOHO RoundUPs accrue to $25, then add to a goal.

 Capturing your spending insights to change your behavior

 When you spend money with your KOHO card, the KOHO app will track and categorize your purchases.
 This happens instantaneously!
 I see the KOHO alert pop up on my phone, telling me how much I spent and where as soon as I tap the card to pay for something.

 If KOHO has guessed wrong in assigning a purchase to a certain category, or you want to put your purchase under a different category for your own records, you can do that easily within the app.

 You’re also able to add any categories to better reflect your spending behavior and your personal budget.
 For example, I added the category “Baby” for any purchases I make for my daughter.

 KOHO Premium is the paid tier of KOHO.
-It provides extra benefits and perks to users for a fee of $9 per month (or $84 per year.
+It provides extra benefits and perks to users for a fee of $9 per month or $84 per year.
 Below is a brief overview of the features of KOHO premium in review.